What Happens When You Finally Stop Shrinking Yourself

 When a woman begins to stop shrinking, it rarely announces itself dramatically.

 It might begin with finishing a sentence without apologising for it.
 With staying in a disagreement instead of immediately softening her position.
-With taking credit for something she did rather than deflecting to luck or to the team.
+With taking credit for something she did rather than deflecting to luck.
 With saying what she actually thinks instead of what she calculates will land best.

 These moments feel enormous from the inside.
 From the outside, they are nearly invisible.
 But each one is a small act of reclamation — a quiet insistence that she is here, that she has a perspective, that her full presence is not something to be apologised for.